What Is Outpatient Rehab?

 It gives you a flexible schedule where you can live outside the facility.
 You go for scheduled appointments to maintain steady rehab progress.
 The expectations and structure of an outpatient program should help you stick to the task as you work towards sobriety.

-Here’s what you need to know about outpatient rehab:
+Here’s what you need to know about Outpatient drug rehab:

 The Difference Between Outpatient and Inpatient Rehab